justinleahy/personal-finance/docs.md

 - 1 : Expense
 - 2 : Deposit

 These are the default ones, custom ones can be added in the future.
+Transaction Type names are unique, two ids cannot share the same name.

 #### Transaction Categories